HUBO

-HUBO (휴보; designated KHR-3) is a walking humanoid robot, head mounted on a life-size walking bipedal frame, developed by the Korea Advanced Institute of Science and Technology (KAIST) and released on January 6, 2005.
+HUBO (designated KHR-3) is a walking humanoid robot, head mounted on a life-size walking bipedal frame, developed by the Korea Advanced Institute of Science and Technology (KAIST) and released on January 6, 2005.
 According to Hubo's creator Prof Jun-Ho Oh and his Plenary Session at ICRA 2012 entitled Development Outline of the Humanoid Robot: HUBO II the name Hubo is simply a name, not an abbreviation.

 Hubo has voice recognition and synthesis faculties, as well as sophisticated vision in which its two eyes move independently of one another.

 Prototypes

 Korea's history in robotics engineering is relatively short.
 KAIST only began research in 2000, led by professor Oh Jun-ho.
 The first prototype, KHR-0, consisting of two legs without an upper body was built in 2001.
 KHR-1 was developed without a head or hands released in 2003, followed by a complete humanoid KHR-2 in 2004.